What is CodingIntel.com?

 We have a multi-user account.
 How do I set up individual users?

-Your email receipt includes a link to register individual users.
+Once you have provided your organization name and the name and email address of the group administrator, you will receive an email that includes a link to register individual users.
 We recommend that you distribute the link to the individual user and have them set up their own username and password.
 If you prefer, you can register each user yourself and then give them their username and password.
 If you need further assistance, use our contact page.